Doofenshmirtz16/Firefox-Mail-Track-Extension/readme.md

 Developed by Kritagya Agarwal, Sumit Sharma, Jay Jain, 2025.
 Inspired by Mailtrack, reimagined for Firefox using modern serverless technologies.

-Mentorship, guidance, and code architecture suggestions by ChatGPT.

 ## 📄 License

 MIT License